Superalgos/Superalgos/docs/pages/suite/suite-data-mine-hierarchy.md

 **{{site.data.data_mine.data_mine}}**

 In a way, data mines are catalogs of bots that anyone may create.
-This hierarchy provides all the tools required to create sensors, indicators and plotters, with minimal coding required.
+This hierarchy provides all the tools required to create sensors, indicators, and plotters, with minimal coding required.

-Because the hierachy provides definitions, it does not intervene in the execution of bots.
-Instead, the definitions in data mines are instanciated from the Network hierarchy by bot instances.
-Bot instances and process instances are the ones actually running the code according to the definitions in the corresponding data mine.
+Because the hierarchy provides definitions, it does not intervene in the execution of bots.
+Instead, the definitions in data mines are instantiated from the Network hierarchy by bot instances.
+Bot instances and process instances are the ones running the code according to the definitions in the corresponding data mine.

 ### Adding a Data Mine